qidi-community/Plus4-Wiki/content/system-tuning/README.md

 ```
 This installs the tuning script and sets it up to run at system startup when the printer is powered on
-It also does a one-time system tuneup for the currently running system so there's no need to power-cycle your printer
+It also does a one-time system tuneup for the currently running system so there's no need to power-cycle your printer.

+**Note:** `mjpg_streamer` often creates transient short-lived threads, and so the script may occasionally complain that it
+cannot find one of the `mjpg_streamer` processes.
+In the chance that this error is seen, then it can be safely ignored.

 4. Now exit out of the root shell like so with the following command: